 Facts about Israel in the Bible

-Read an unbiased view of Israel – read the Bible – read the truth!
+Read an unbiased view of Israel – straight from the Bible!

 Let’s extract from the Bible some important facts about Israel, both the nation and the land.
 And let’s present the biblical text without any particular prophetic interpretation.
 Simply let the Spirit of God, the Spirit of truth (John 16 v 13) interpret the texts to our hearts.
 Taken together, the Spirit will interpret the texts to reveal the big picture and the truth about Israel.